-The event was the fifth of five run since August to teach educators and social workers on child-protection laws and the Convention of Rights of the Child.
+The two organizations are planning five events through March to teach educators and social workers about child-protection laws and the Convention of Rights of the Child.
 The convention is a “contract between nations” that children from all countries are entitled to certain rights from birth and that member countries must act to protect those rights.